|

 Fossil fuel | Meaning, Types, & Uses | Britannica

-Fossil fuel is a hydrocarbon-containing material of biological origin that can be burned for energy.
 Fossil fuels, which include coal, petroleum, and natural gas, supply the majority of all energy consumed in industrially developed countries.
+Learn about the types of fossil fuels, their formation, and uses.

 Fossil Fuels - National Geographic Society